In every project team, all employees are stakeholders.

 You’ve probably noticed a common theme for building successful project teams!
 The main takeaway is understanding how the project aligns with a company’s overall objectives, planning and monitoring, and fostering collaboration and open communication.

-Ultimately, we need to work to better understand the intricacies between roles.
-Furthermore, understanding those grey areas can help us uncover skillset differences that we would have otherwise never known existed.
+Ultimately, we need to work to understand the intricacies between different roles.
+Furthermore, understanding those grey areas can help us uncover skillset differences that we would have never known existed.

 How do you help reduce project failure rates at your company?
 Comment below!